Tech-Tactics/articulate-javascript-tools/README.md

 The top of the script contains clearly labeled variables for colors, sizing, and positioning.
 Adjust these to match your course's branding.

-See [js-trigger-progress-bar-slide-count-README.md](storyline/js-trigger-progress-bar-slide-count-README.md) for full setup, customization, and slide counter details.
+See [js-trigger-progress-bar-slide-count-README.md](storyline 360/js-trigger-progress-bar-slide-count-README.md) for full setup, customization, and slide counter details.

 ### JavaScript Trigger Scene Title

-**File:** `storyline/js-trigger-scene-title.js`
+**File:** `storyline 360/js-trigger-scene-title.js`
 **Version:** 1.0.0
 **Tested with:** Articulate Storyline 360 x64 v3.113.36519.0

 Automatically detects which scene the learner is currently in and writes the scene name into a `SceneTitle` variable.
 Display it on any slide using `%SceneTitle%` — no hard-coding needed.

-See [js-trigger-scene-title-README.md](storyline/js-trigger-scene-title-README.md) for full setup, usage, and troubleshooting details.
+See [js-trigger-scene-title-README.md](storyline 360/js-trigger-scene-title-README.md) for full setup, usage, and troubleshooting details.

 ## Rise 360 Scripts